emagombe/service-worker-framework/README.md

-# WebOnFire
+# Webonfire JS
-Webonfire JS is an framework of service worker developed in the application management context (Install, uninstall and update)
+Webonfire JS is an framework of service worker developed in the application management context in which will allow you to install, update and uninstall web application.